jpe442/dodateweb/README.md

   *Granting DoDate Authorization to Access Users' Google Calendar*

-  - Google's OAuth 2.0 cycle begins as the AJAX request for an access token so the client application can access the user's Google Calendar data.
+  - Google's OAuth 2.0 cycle begins with the AJAX request for an access token for the client application to access the user's Google Calendar data.

   - As a result, the user is redirected to the Google OAuth 2.0 API to authorize consent for DoDate to access to the user's Google Calendar data.